 Can Women Take Viagra for Female Sexual Issues

-Viagra is a medicine well-known for treating Erectile Dysfunction (ED) in men (or assigned male at birth).
+Viagra is a medicine well-known as a treatment for Erectile Dysfunction (ED) in men or Assigned Males at Birth (AMAB).
 However, can women take Viagra too?

 The U.S. Food and Drug Administration (FDA) approves Viagra as a legal medicine for ED.
-It is a male sexual condition that causes the inability to get or maintain an erection.
+It is a sexual dysfunction that causes the inability in men to get or maintain a firm erection.

 It has not been approved for female* use.
-However, it is often prescribed off-label to women (without the FDA’s approval).
+However, some doctors prescribe Viagra for women to improve blood flow to the clitoris.

 This article discusses Viagra’s use for women and other treatments for female sexual issues.